murchandamus/bips/bip-update-process.md

 For each new BIP draft pull request that comes in, an editor checks the following:

-* Draft has been previously discussed on the Bitcoin development mailing
+* Draft has been previously discussed on the Bitcoin development mailing list
 * Title accurately describes the content
 * Proposal is of general interest and/or pertains to more than one Bitcoin project/implementation
 * Document is properly formatted
 * Licensing terms are acceptable
-* Motivation, Rationale, and Backwards Compatibility have been addressed
+* Motivation, Rationale, and Backward Compatibility have been addressed
 * Specification provides sufficient detail for implementation
 * The defined Layer header must be correctly assigned for the given specification
 * The BIP is fit: it is complete, comprehensible, and technically feasible